Front Sight 4-Day Defensive Handgun (review)

 The Front Sight technique for going through a doorway eliminates or minimizes almost all of the danger points in this extremely dangerous maneuver.

 - Stand off to side of the door, not directly in front.

-- Hold your gun close-in, pointed high enough that you don’t cover your hand while you reach for the door knob.
+- Hold your gun close-in (Position 3), pointed high enough that you don’t cover your hand while you reach for the door knob.

-- Throw open the door and step back to the ready position, preferably using the cover of the wall.
+- Flip the door open hard, and step back (at a 45-degree angle) to the ready position, preferably using the cover of the wall.

-- Check the room for adversaries bit by bit, carving off tiny angles so you don’t expose yourself.
+slicing the pieof the room in tiny angles so you don’t expose yourself unnecessarily.